Foliations whose first Chern class is nef: Algebraically integrable foliations with semistable leaves and nef anticanonical classes

 \section{Algebraically integrable foliations with semistable leaves and nef anticanonical classes}

-Algebraically integrable foliations with nef anticanonical classes which are semistable in codimension one are well studied in \cite{Cao19}, \cite{CaoHoering2019} and \cite{CCM19}.
+Algebraically integrable foliations with nef anticanonical classes induced by rational maps which are semistable in codimension one are well studied in \cite{Cao19}, \cite{CaoHoering2019} and \cite{CCM19}.
 Their results are crucial for the proofs of the main theorems in the present paper.
 For the reader's convenience, we summarize some of them here.

 Throughout this section, we consider the following situation.
-The morphism $\varphi\colon \Gamma \to Y$ is a fibration between projective manifold, and $\pi$ is a birational morphism onto a normal variety $X$.
+The morphism $\varphi\colon \Gamma \to Y$ is a fibration between projective manifold, and $\pi$ is a birational morphism onto a normal projective variety $X$.

 We make the following assumptions. \begin{enumerate} \item The $\pi$-exceptional locus $E$ is pure of codimension one, and it does not dominate the base $Y$. \item Every $\varphi$-exceptional divisor is $\pi$-exceptional. \item There is a $\pi$-exceptional $\mathbb{Q}$-divisor $E''$ such that